Azure/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

 Option 1: Input is registered data.

-Please provide the full ARMId:
+Please provide the full ARMId.
+Replace with your own information following the sample below.

 ::